VisTrails/VisTrails/doc/usersguide/latex.rst

   * Press the ``Embed`` button at the bottom of the Properties Panel.
 This will launch a dialog with embedding options (see Figure :ref:`fig-configure-embedding`).
   * Select the result that you would like to display.
 The choices are: workflow results, workflow graph, and history tree graph.
   * Select ``Latex``.
-  * You should then choose from a number of "Embed" and "Download" options which will be explained in the table below.
+  * You should then choose from a number of "Embed" and "Download" options which will be explained in the tables below.
   * Select "Copy to Clipboard"
   * Paste clipboard contents into you Latex document
+  * Run pdflatex with the -shell-escape option: pdflatex -shell-escape example.tex.

+**Note:** When local VisTrails files are used, the text that VisTrails generates using ``Embed`` will list the name of the file you are trying to embed.
+That file should be placed in the same directory as the tex file that references it.
+Alternatively, you may include relative or absolute paths to the file.

 .. tabularcolumns:: |p{2.8cm}|p{3.0cm}|p{7.5cm}|